elastic/integrations/packages/zeek/docs/README.md

 ### software

 The `software` dataset collects details on applications operated by the hosts it sees on the local network.
+See the [documentation](https://docs.zeek.org/en/master/logs/known-and-software.html#software-log) for more details.

 **Exported fields**